toonn/AdventOfCode/2019/Day 7: Amplification Circuit/README.md

 Try every combination of the new phase settings on the amplifier feedback loop. *What is the highest signal that can be sent to the thrusters?*

+Your puzzle answer was `17519904`.

+Both parts of this puzzle are complete!
+They provide two gold stars:
+\*\*